 Nutrition, hydration and sleep are huge factors in recovery.
 Burning the candle at both ends, and eating poorly will impair your ability to properly recover from sessions, meaning you fail to benefit from each session.
 At best, you will not see much progress in your running, worse still, you may end up injured or sick.

 6: Stick To Your Marathon Plan – Avoid Playing Catch Up

 Sounds simple enough, right?
 But we all know that life gets in the way from time to time.

 In an ideal world, we’d all have a personally written marathon training plan, and execute it to the letter.
 What happens though if you have to stay late at work, or you get sick?

 I find it helps to prioritise the runs in your week, knowing which are your key sessions, and which are ok to drop if the worst happens.

 As a general rule, in marathon training, the weekly long run is obviously the most important.
 Try to avoid skipping these, as your body needs to build aerobic endurance through these steady efforts.
-You also need to maintain the consistency in increasing the durations of these long runs, enabling you to progressively build up to one or more 20+ miler in your training block.
+You also need to maintain the consistency in increasing the duration of these long runs, enabling you to progressively build up to one or more 20+ miler in your training block.

 While sticking to your training plan is the name of the game; as long as you keep building up your long runs, don’t fret if you have to skip the odd running workout in the week.
 If this happens, the worst thing you can do is start to play ‘catch up’.
 Let it go!
 Just make sure you execute the next running workout on your plan perfectly.